 They aren’t much to look at with their typical maggoty appearance, but they aggressively consume vast quantities of aphids.

-In the span of time between their hatching and metamorphosing into a fly.
+In the period between their hatching and metamorphosing into a fly.

-Each of these little maggots provides natural aphid control consuming about 400 hundred plant lice, as well as other soft-bodied insects such as thrips and scale insects.
+Each of these little maggots provides natural aphid control consuming about 400 hundred plant lice and other soft-bodied insects such as thrips and scale insects.

-You’ll typically find the hoverfly larvae advantageously positioned in midst of aphid congregations, busily munching away.
+You’ll typically find the hoverfly larvae advantageously positioned amid aphid congregations, busily munching away.

 They are only second to ladybugs in their ability to wipe out great numbers of these little devils.

-This is why they are so valuable to growers of peaches (and other types of stone fruit) as well as apples.
+This is why they are so valuable to growers of peaches (and other types of stone fruit) and apples.